-Agenda Item Management recommendation Vote required to pass Item 1 Elect the following nominees for director to serve a three-year term that w ill expire in 2015: Vote FOR all Majority of votes cast Name and principal occupation Joined the board Age Public boards Katherine Baicker, Ph.D.
-Professor of Health Economics at the Harvard University School of Public Health 2011 40 Vote FOR J. Erik Fyrwald President, Ecolab Inc. 2005 52 Vote FOR Ellen R. Marram President, The Barnegat Group LLC 2002 65 Ford Motor Company The New York Times Company Vote FOR Douglas R. Oberhelman Chairman and Chief Executive Officer, Caterpillar Inc. 2008 59 Caterpillar Inc. Vote FOR Item 2 Ratify the appointment of Ernst & Young as the company's principal indep endent auditor.
-Vote FOR Majority of votes cast Item 3 Approve, by non-binding vote, compensation paid to the company's name d executive officers.
-Vote FOR Majority of votes cast Item 4 Approve amendments to the articles of incorporation to provide for annual l election of all directors.
-Vote FOR 80% of out- standing shares Item 5 Approve amendments to the articles of incorporation to eliminate all super rmajority voting requirements.
-Vote FOR 80% of out- standing shares Item 6 Consider a shareholder proposal on establishing a majority vote committee ee.
-Vote AGAINST Majority of votes cast Item 7 Consider a shareholder proposal on transparency in animal research.
+Agenda Item 1 Management recommendation Vote required to pass Item 1 Elect the following nominees for director to serve a three-year term Vote FOR all Majority of votes cast Name and principal occupation Joined the board Age Public boards Katherine Baicker, Ph.D.
+Professor of Health Economics, Harvard University 2011 40 Vote FOR J. Erik Fyrwald President, Ecolab Inc. 2005 52 Vote FOR Ellen R. Marram President, The Barnegat Group LLC 2002 65 Ford Motor Company The New York Times Company Vote FOR Douglas R. Oberhelman Chairman and Chief Executive Officer, Caterpillar Inc. 2008 59 Caterpillar Inc. Vote FOR Item 2 Ratify the appointment of Ernst & Young as the company's principal l independent auditor.
+Vote FOR Majority of votes cast Item 3 Approve, by non-binding vote, compensation paid to the company's s named executive officers.
+Vote FOR Majority of votes cast Item 4 Approve amendments to the articles of incorporation to provide for annual election of all directors.
+Vote FOR 80% of out- standing shares Item 5 Approve amendments to the articles of incorporation to eliminate al Il supermajority voting requirements.
+Vote FOR 80% of out- standing shares Item 6 Consider a shareholder proposal on establishing a majority vote co mmittee.
+Vote AGAINST Majority of votes cast Item 7 Consider a shareholder proposal on transparency in animal research ch.
 Vote AGAINST Majority of votes cast

-Additional information about these agenda items, voting, and attending the annual meeting can be found under "Meeting and Voting Logistics" below.
+Additional information about these agenda items can be found under "Items of Business" and information on voting and attending the annual meeting can be found under "Meeting and Voting Logistics" below.